Post job

 A freelance make-up artist's role is to enhance a client's appearance using cosmetic products.
 One of their responsibilities is to bring their arsenal of make-up products and equipment, hear out a client's preferred style, discuss any recommendations, and prioritize optimal aesthetics by considering various factors such as weather and lighting.
 Furthermore, a freelance make-up artist needs to make the clients feel comfortable and build rapport to strengthen and improve the client base.

-But both careers also use different skills, according to real animation internship resumes.
-While animation internship responsibilities can utilize skills like "animation," "animal husbandry," "daily husbandry," and "zoo animals," some freelance makeup artists use skills like "customer service," "store events," "photo shoots," and "graphic design."
+Each career also uses different skills, according to real animation internship resumes.
+While animation internship responsibilities can utilize skills like "animation," "animal husbandry," "daily husbandry," and "zoo animals," freelance makeup artists use skills like "customer service," "store events," "photo shoots," and "graphic design."

-In general, freelance makeup artists study at similar levels of education than animation interns.
+In general, freelance makeup artists achieve similar levels of education than animation interns.
 They're 1.5% more likely to obtain a Master's Degree while being 1.6% less likely to earn a Doctoral Degree.

 A pet groomer typically works with pets and other animals in pet grooming boutiques and pet stores.
 As a pet groomer, you will perform a few tasks that may include cleaning and taking care of pets such as dogs, maintaining the cleanliness of the work area for the next client, and working with the cash registers.
 In addition, you will groom dogs and cats using different tools and techniques, ensuring that pets stay safe and are well taken care of.

-The pet groomer profession generally makes a higher amount of money when compared to the average salary of animation interns.
-The difference in salaries is pet groomers making $217 higher than animation interns.
+An average pet groomer eans a higher salary compared to the average salary of animation interns.
+The difference in salaries amounts to pet groomers earning a $217 higher average salary than animation interns.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an animation internship is likely to be skilled in "animation," "animal husbandry," "daily husbandry," and "zoo animals," while a typical pet groomer is skilled in "pet," "dryers," "pet care," and "salon services."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an animation internship is likely to be skilled in "animation," "animal husbandry," "daily husbandry," and "zoo animals," while a typical pet groomer is skilled in "pet," "dryers," "pet care," and "salon services."

-Pet groomers are known to earn similar educational levels when compared to animation interns.
-Additionally, they're 2.1% less likely to graduate with a Master's Degree, and 1.8% less likely to earn a Doctoral Degree.
+Pet groomers typically earn similar educational levels compared to animation interns.
+Specifically, they're 2.1% less likely to graduate with a Master's Degree, and 1.8% less likely to earn a Doctoral Degree.